coding-factory-classrooms/python-m2-project-pytube-equipe-3-viktor-axel-ql-imed/README.md

 ##  🧰 Project Setup

-To install the required packages, open a terminal with virtual environment activated and type the following commands:
+To install the required packages and launch the project, open a terminal with virtual environment activated and type the following commands:

 ```
     python3 -m pip install -r requirements.txt      # To install dependencies